vzool/frontend-nanodegree-arcade-game/README.md

 11. Check Y hits between Player and enemies.
 12. Optimize Hits trigger for Reset.

+## Game Requirements:

+You will need a browser with specific version that fully supports the <canvas> element, which are:

+- Chrome: 4.0+
+- IE(Internet Explorer): 9.0+
+- Firefox: 2.0+
+- Safari: 3.1+
+- Opera: 9.0+

 ## Game Instructions:

 There are three zones in this game organized from bottom to top with these order(Grass, Roads & Sea):